ShahzaibWaseem/MobiSpectral-Android/README.md

 # MobiSpectral Application on Android
+This repository describes the detailed steps to run the android application presented in the paper titled: [``MobiSpectral: Hyperspectral Imaging on Mobile Devices``](https://dl.acm.org/doi/10.1145/3570361.3613296) published in ACM MobiCom'23.

 This application is written in Kotlin for Android phones.
 It works in two modes: offline and online.
 The offline mode processes pre-captured images, while the online mode captures and processes the images in real time.
 The online mode requires a phone that allows accessing the NIR camera.
 The app allows the user to conduct an in-depth analysis of the hyperspectral bands reconstructed from the input RGB+NIR images.
 When a user taps on an area in the image, the app will compute and display the spectral signature for the pixels in that area.

 <!--In both offline and online modes, the application offers two functions:-->